The disturbing disappearance of Daylenn Pua from Hawaii’s Stairway To Heaven walkway

 Accident

-The Stairway to Heaven is dangerous, which was why it was closed to the public, a fact that Pua ignored.
+The Stairway to Heaven is dangerous, so it was closed to the public, a fact that Pua ignored.
 The stairs suffered considerable damage from a landslide in early February 2015.
 Some hikers were stranded after the landslide and had to be rescued on February 16, a week before Pua attempted the climb.
 After the landslide, the steps were even more dangerous and unstable, and with sheer drops on either side of the stairs, a slip could easily have been fatal.
 But, strangely, a body has never been found despite vast amounts of searching in the years since Daylenn vanished.
 Did a secondary landslide perhaps bury him?

 Attacked